-In order to optimize for the future, it’s imperative to make your sales history do the heavy lifting for you.
+In order to optimize RFP response, it’s imperative to make your sales history do the heavy lifting for you.
 Sales teams can use historical data to segment group types and pinpoint opportunities for higher levels of ancillary spend.

 The biggest determinant of ancillary profit lies in F&B spend.
 Between 2010 and 2016, F&B profit margin at hotels increased from 24.9% to 29.5%.